 This research and similar others indicate how an organization can have even better managers.
 The management has lot of challenges, one of being how to manage the Zoomers (GenZ) currently in workplace, and in future the Alpha generation who would join the workforce in 2032.
 The HR managers and senior management should be aware of these impending realities and prepare themselves seeking advice from various experts including the OH physicians.

-Incorporating WLB in one’s life has many advantages – one of which is making of a better manager.
+Incorporating WLB in one’s life has many advantages – one of which is making of a better human being and hence a better manager.
 Better managers make better teams and better teams make better organizations!

 To know more, contact